ThomasDevApps/lottery/README.md

 ## Features

-- Access to statistics for each number and special number (find out how many times the number has been drawn)
+- See how many times numbers have been drawn
 - Draw a grid at random while taking into account the probability of each number being drawn.
 - Find out if the grid drawn at random is a winning grid